openstack/openstack-ansible/doc/source/reference/architecture/service-arch.rst

   OpenStack environment.
 It is set to automatically use the internal service endpoints.

-* Log aggregation host

-  A rsyslog service is optionally set up to receive rsyslog traffic from all hosts and containers.
-You can replace rsyslog with any alternative log receiver.

 * Unbound DNS container

   Containers running an `Unbound DNS`_ caching service can optionally be